-This certificate policy applies to temporary certificates issued by the Digital and Population Data Services Agency.
-The certificate data are relayed to a public directory for use by a party trusting the certificate with the certificate applicant's approval, or otherwise according to an agreement with the client organization.
+This certificate policy is applied to the Digital and Population Data Services Agency's temporary certificate for regulated healthcare workers.
+The certificate data are relayed to a public directory for use by a party trusting the certificate with the certificate applicant's approval, or otherwise according to an agreement with social welfare and health care.

-A temporary certificate is a certificate that supports the use of DPDSA-issued organization certificates, OID: 1.2.246.517.1.10.203.
+The temporary certificates for regulated healthcare workers is a certificate that supports the use of the certificate for regulated healthcare workers granted by Digital and Population Data Services Agency, OID: 1.2.246.517.1.10.306 and 1.2.246.517.1.10.356.